cloudmesh-community/sp19-222-89/project-report/report.md

 :question: DONE?
 Our paper will mostly likely be finalized in this format and look.
 Is that good? :smiley: YES!

+:o: basepath in yaml file not in cloudmesh domain, also app is not a good name as ambiguous and not specific to your project, change yaml and code

 | Brandon Fischer, Ryan Danehy
 | bfisch9@iu.edu, rdanehy@iu.edu